Category

 The Dr. Bronner’s Pure-Castile Bar and Pure-Castile Liquid Soaps are interchangeable.
 However, the bars are slightly more moisturizing.
 The liquids are slightly more scented.

 If you want more info on the process of soapmaking, check out this article, Making the Best Soap.
-And here’s a video tour of our Liquid Soap Production Factory.
+And here’s a video tour of our Liquid Soap Production Factory and one of our Bar Soap Production Line.

 If you have any other questions about what is in the soap and why or where it is sourced and why or anything else, let me know!